 Many dogs will grind their teeth as a response to pain or discomfort.
 Dogs don't typically exhibit signs of pain the way humans do.
 Many dogs try to hide their pain by acting as normal as possible; this is part of their survival instinct.
 A small behavior like teeth grinding may be the only hint you have that there is something wrong in your dog's mouth.

-Potential causes of oral pain include periodontal disease, cavities, oral infections, fractured teeth, injury to the oral mucous membranes or tongue, and oral growths or tumors.
+Potential causes of oral pain include periodontal disease, rotten teeth, oral infections, fractured teeth, injury to the oral mucous membranes or tongue, and oral growths or tumors.
 Some puppies will grind their teeth while they are teething or when there is a loose tooth.
 Fortunately, most puppies grow out of the behavior once their adult teeth have come in.

 A malocclusion occurs when there are misaligned teeth preventing the jaws from closing the teeth together properly and evenly.
 In dogs, it is sometimes called an "abnormal bite" and may be seen as an underbite or overbite.
 Malocclusions cause the teeth to grind against other teeth involuntarily as a part of normal mouth movement.

 Just like oral pain can make some dogs grind their teeth, pain or discomfort in the esophagus, stomach, or intestines can do the same.
 Teeth grinding in response to pain may be a way for dogs to self-soothe or distract from the pain.